-• Will I be told of changes and receive news about my health insurance?
+Will I be told of changes and receive news about my health insurance?

 NYSHIP publications, such as Empire Plan Reports or NYSHIP HMO Reports, as well as other important benefit information, are mailed directly to retiree homes.
-Important certificate amendments and changes are often contained in these reports.
-EBD also mails enrollees option transfer materials including premium rates and Health Insurance Choices (to change your health insurance plan), the retiree benefit statement and other special announcements.
+Important information and changes are often contained in these reports.
+EBD also mails enrollees option transfer materials including premium rates and Health Insurance Choices (to change your health insurance plan) and other special announcements.